Fingerpainting on the Moon: Writing and Creativity as a Path to Freedom

-Over the pandemic Peter and I have been working together to make this happen, and I’m delighted to announce that Piquant Press has just released the second edition of Peter Levitt’s Fingerpainting on the Moon: Writing and Creativity as a Path to Freedom.
+Over the pandemic Peter and I worked together to make this happen, and I’m delighted to announce that in the summer of 2021 Piquant Press released the second edition of Peter Levitt’s Fingerpainting on the Moon: Writing and Creativity as a Path to Freedom.

 As I was laying the interior of the book out, I was also reading it again and I found myself really wanting to engage with these exercises in a deep way.
 But I know myself—I will begin with the best of intentions, and then will fall off the wagon and abandon my own creative delight as my work schedule gets intense.

 If the pandemic has taught me anything about my own creative practice, it’s how being accountable to others will make me accountable to myself.
-So in that spirit, I’m going to be leading a 10-week workshop this fall based on Fingerpainting on the Moon with Peter’s blessing.
-He’s even offered to come to a workshop near the end of the course and address the questions we’ve encountered as we’ve done the work.
+So in that spirit, I led two 10-week workshops last fall based on Fingerpainting on the Moon with Peter’s blessing.
+Both workshops were incredibly rich experiences.

 • Connect us with our inherent and inexhaustible creative and spiritual source